CloakerSmoker/Relax-Language/docs/docs/basic-tutorial.md

 ##### Ignore that part right above here

-In (Replace with language name) all variables and values have 'types'.
+In Relax, all variables and values have 'types'.
 This means that a variable can only hold one kind of thing, and that variables will only *ever* hold one kind of thing.

 Additionally, you can only use two variables when they have compatible types, so you can't do something like `"This Is My String Of Text" * 9.2`.